 6. Share all passwords and give full cell phone access.

-It's the job of the cheater to make a partner feel safe again, Hudak says.
+It’s the job of the cheater to make a partner feel safe again, Hudak said.

 7. Share every detail of the betrayal.